 However, yardstick competition, which we have argued is a fundamental rationale for differentiated treatment of distributors, does not require positive 'stretch factors'.
-Furthermore, the Board has indicated, as part of its renewed regulatory framework, that it would consider the "[d]evelopment of incentives to ... reward superior performance.31
+Furthermore, the Board has indicated, as part of its renewed regulatory framework, that it would consider the "[d]evelopment of incentives to ... reward superior performance.

 We therefore propose going a step beyond the initial PEG proposal and introducing rewards for strong efficiency performance, that is, stretch factors that range from -0.3% to +0.3%.
-An illustration of how such a regime could work in practice and incorporate both relative cost performance and productivity growth is provided in Appendix D.